daviqz/template-flutter-vue-python/README.md

 # template-flutter-vue-python

 !!These templates are not ready!!<br>
-Some things are messy cause It's still a work in progress, I'm currently improving the features and the code
+Some things are messy cause It's still a work in progress, I'm currently improving the features and the code<br>

-This is a configured template I made for future projects, note that I'm using Postgres.
+This is a configured template I made for maybe future projects.<br>
+Note1: Imo, these templates are too specific on their use, there are better options than this if we just want a REST application, including making a separate backend using serverless<br>

+Note2: I'm using Postgres<br>

 Flask:<br>
 Available services: login and register<br>